kyma-project/community/guidelines/content-guidelines/content-strategy.md

 ## Documentation types

 There is a set of documents that a given technical topic must include.
 You can also add additional document types to expose a specific topic better.
-However, before you create an additional document type, consult it with other Kyma content developers.
+To propose a new document type, create an [issue](https://github.com/kyma-project/community/issues) in the `community` repository and mark it with the `area/documentation` label.

 ### Obligatory